Your (new) Windows PC doesn’t support DOS applications anymore.

 Previous Windows 32-bit versions included NTVDM, facilitating DOS programs to run.
 Windows (10/11) 64-bit is now the norm: Starting a DOS program will display a popup it can’t run:

-Microsoft dropped 16-bit (so also DOS) support in 64-bit versions, not just recently in Windows 10!
+Microsoft dropped 16-bit (and so DOS) support in 64-bit versions, not just recently in Windows 10/11!

 “To find a version for your PC, check with the software publisher.”

 That probably doesn’t help: The DOS application could be developed by yourself, a company not supporting it anymore, or even out of business.
-Despite Windows versions/alternatives, you may prefer using that application for various reasons and time to come.
+Despite eventual Windows versions/alternatives, you may prefer using that application for various reasons and time to come.